 - Back off slowly if you come across a crocodile or alligator on land.

 2. If the animal is following you while biting, aim for the palatal valve(tissue behind the tongue), and that will make it stop breathing and force it back into the water

 3. If the animal bites you and let’s go, that means it was a defense mechanism, and you should run away as fast as possible

 4. If the animal bites you and does not let go, then you must attack its eyes

 Elephants, located mainly in Africa, and are the largest land mammals in the world.
 They spend most of their time on land.

-Elephants are very unpredictable and do animal attacks out of nowhere, so, be on the lookout for these subtle attacking signs.
+Elephants are very unpredictable and make animal attacks out of nowhere, so be on the lookout for these subtle attacking signs.